White stork: Cultural associations

 Due to its large size, predation on vermin, and nesting behaviour close to human settlements and on rooftops, the white stork has an imposing presence that has influenced human culture and folklore.
-The Hebrew word for the white stork is chasidah (חסידה), meaning "merciful" or "kind".
 Greek and Roman mythology portray storks as models of parental devotion.
+The Trojan princess Antigone was transformed into a white stork by the goddess Hera for trying to compete with the goddess in beauty.
 The 3rd century Roman writer Aelian citing the authority of Alexander of Myndus noted in his De natura animalium (book 3, chapter 23) that aged storks flew away to oceanic islands where they were transformed into humans as a reward for their piety towards their parents.
 The bird is featured in at least three of Aesop's Fables: The Fox and the Stork, The Farmer and the Stork, and The Frogs Who Desired a King.
 Storks were also thought to care for their aged parents, feeding them and even transporting them, and children's books depicted them as a model of filial values.
 A Greek law called Pelargonia, from the Ancient Greek word pelargos for stork, required citizens to take care of their aged parents.
 The Greeks also held that killing a stork could be punished with death.
 Storks were allegedly protected in Ancient Thessaly as they hunted snakes, and widely held to be Virgil's "white bird".
 Roman writers noted the white stork's arrival in spring, which alerted farmers to plant their vines.
+On occasion ancient Egyptians mummified White storks.

 Followers of Islam revered storks because they made an annual pilgrimage to Mecca on their migration.
-Some of the earliest understanding on bird migration were initiated by an interest in white storks; Pfeilstörche ("arrow storks") were found in Europe with African arrows embedded in their bodies.
+Some of the earliest understandings of bird migration were initiated by an interest in white storks; Pfeilstörche ("arrow storks") were found in Europe with African arrows embedded in their bodies.
 A well-known example of such a stork found in the summer of 1822 in the German town of Klütz in Mecklenburg was made into a mounted taxidermy specimen, complete with the ornate African arrow, that is now in the University of Rostock.